PARIS INTERNATIONAL

 and voyages...

-In magnificent and sometimes distant lands, the tone is set by the five feature fiction films: The World Unseen (South Africa), Drifting Flowers (Taïwan), Rome and Juliet (Philippines), Vivere (Germany) et Pusinky (Czech Republic).
-When it comes to documentaries, our light hearts take us also to Ethiopia, with the exceptional film A Walk to Beautiful, then to the Americas with It's Elementary... and It's STILL elementary..., two American films shot at a 10-year interval, which will be followed by a debate on homophobia in schooL.
+In magnificent and sometimes distant lands, the tone is set by the five feature fiction films: The World Unseen (South Africa), Drifting Flowers (Taiwan), Rome and Juliet (Philippines), Vivere (Germany) and Dolls (Czech Republic).
+When it comes to documentaries, our light hearts take us also to Ethiopia, with the exceptional film A Walk to Beautiful, then to the Americas with It's Elementary... and It's STILL elementary..., two American films shot at a 10-year interval, which will be followed by a debate on homophobia in school.

 It's Elementary

 Who am I?
 On which shelf?
 We marvel at out past with our three sessions of retrospectives and we question our present and our future with Qu'est-ce que tu fais là ?
-(What are you doing) et 20 years after lesbians make cinema preceeds the traditional meeting with the public on Monnday at 1730.
+(What are you doing here?) and 20 years after lesbians make cinema preceeds the traditional meeting with the public on Monday at 5:30 pm.

 When we're 20, sometimes we tend to get nostalgic about our childhood and remember the good times.